Resources for Cooperating teachers

-6. Waivers are issued to cooperating, certified professionals for use by the recipient and only transferable under the following specific guidelines:
+6. Waivers are issued to cooperating, licensed professionals for use by the recipient and only transferable under the following specific guidelines:

 - Teachers not able to use a waiver issued to them should surrender it to their building principal.

-- If the waiver has not expired, the principal may transfer the waiver to another certified employee in that school district by completing Section III of the Tuition Waiver Form.
+- If the waiver has not expired, the principal may transfer the waiver to another licensed employee in that school district by completing Section III of the Tuition Waiver Form.

-- The waiver holder must bring the completed Tuition Waiver Form to School of Education Student Services or the University Service Center when they wish to pay their tuition bill.
+- The waiver holder must bring the completed Tuition Waiver Form to School of Education, Health and Human Behavior Student Services or the University Service Center when they wish to pay their tuition bill.